 So friends, if you sometimes see a post that says “live in the moment” or “be present”, don’t get upset.
 Understand that they are simply phrases to get you thinking of what it is that you have to do in order to accomplish that scenario.

-Some people don’t have ailments so it’s easy for them to just spew out phrases that they no nothing about the struggle to live in the moment and be present.
+Some people don’t have ailments so it’s easy for them to just spew out phrases that they know nothing about the struggle to live in the moment and be present.
 It’s the people such as myself and any of you or others that deal with the battle daily or thereof.

 Do what it takes irrespective of what others may think of you, it’s your life and you need to find your joy of fulfillment.
 Otherwise, there’s no purpose in living.